 Ernesettle Medical Centre has received a grant from the Health Foundation to support the project, which centres on the provision of group sessions, with both a GP and a Health Coach, for patients suffering with persistent pain.
 The project will investigate whether shared medical appointments, that bring together medical and non-medical aspects of pain management, in tandem with group discussions, can give patients using opioid medication to manage chronic pain more control over their condition.

-Starting in July 2019, we are also running a GP referral exercise programme in a gym on-site at the medical centre at Ernesettle.
+We are also running a GP referral exercise programme in a gym on-site at the medical centre at Ernesettle.